twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/templating.md

     $ chezmoi add --template ~/.zshrc
     ```

-* When adding a file for the first time, you can pass the `--autotemplate`
-  argument, which tells chezmoi to make the file as a template and automatically
-  replace variables that chezmoi knows about, for example:

-    ```console
-    $ chezmoi add --autotemplate ~/.zshrc
-    ```

 * If a file is already managed by chezmoi, but is not a template, you can make
   it a template by running, for example: